 There are four main types of post-secondary establishments in the United States.
 Universities, liberal arts, colleges, and conservatories all offer four-year bachelor’s programs, whereas community colleges offer two-year associate degrees.

-Most universities operate on a semester system, with the fall semester lasting from early September through mid-December, and the spring semester lasting from January through May.
-A small number of schools operate according to trimester or quarter systems.
+Most institutions operate on a semester system, with the fall semester lasting from early September through mid-December, and the spring semester lasting from January through May.
+A small number of schools operate according to quarter or trimester systems.

 While these schools offer a wide range of opportunities, they may also rely heavily on graduate teaching assistants and/or adjunct professors to teach undergraduates.
 Introductory courses may also be extremely large, particularly in very popular majors.